This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 - https://host[:port] — TLS upstream; port defaults to 443 if omitted

 - http://host[:port] — cleartext HTTP/1.1 upstream; port defaults to 80 if omitted.
-Mixed http:// and https:// backends are supported within the same upstream pool.
+Mixed http:// and https:// backends are supported within the same upstream.

 Health Check Configuration